Learn more about price differences between brand and generic drugs

 In rare cases, gemfibrozil can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
 Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.

 Also call your doctor at once if you have:

 - sharp pain in your upper stomach (especially after eating);

 - jaundice (yellowing of your skin or eyes);

 - pain or burning when you urinate;

 - blurred vision, eye pain, or seeing halos around lights; or

-- pale skin, easy bruising, unusual bleeding, feeling light-headed or short of breath, rapid heart rate, purple or red pinpoint spots under your skin.
+- low blood cell counts--pale skin, easy bruising, unusual bleeding, unusual tiredness, feeling light-headed or short of breath, cold hands and feet.

 Common side effects may include: